-Students who have a pastorate, job and/or extracurricular activities exceeding on average 20 hours per week shall take at least three years to complete the Master of Arts in Church Leadership degree and at least four years to complete the Master of Divinity degree.
-The maximum load for such students shall be 12 hours per semester and 24 hours per year (including summer terms).
-Approval of the associate dean is required to exceed this limit.
+decision will be in the form of approval, approval Students who have a pastorate, job and/or extracurricular activities exceeding on average 20 hours per week shall with qualifications, or denial of degree candidacy.
+The take at least three years to complete the Master of Arts decision is made in a regular faculty meeting where SCC in Church Leadership degree and at least four years to student representatives are also present. complete the Master of Divinity degree.
+The maximum load for such students shall be 12 hours per semester and Summative Evaluation 24 hours per year (including summer terms).
+Approval In the students' final year, the faculty also do a of the associate dean is required to exceed this limit. summative ministry competency evaluation or